The Ancient Origins of Santa Claus

 - The Holly and the Mistletoe: Ancient Roots of Christmas Symbols

 - Christkind: How Does this Christmas Gift-Bringer Differ from Santa Claus?

 Nicholas' tomb in Myra became a popular place of pilgrimage.
 Because of the many wars and attacks in the region, some Christians were concerned that access to the tomb might become difficult.
 So in 1087, most of his bones were moved to Bari in Italy, where they remain to this day.
 A basilica was constructed the same year to store his remains and the area became a pilgrimage site for the devout.

 An anatomy professor from the University of Bari who catalogued, measured, and photographed the saint's remains in 1957 tried to sketch what Nicholas would have looked like if soft tissues were present on the skull.
 In 2004, a facial reconstruction anthropologist attempted to create a likeness of the famous saint by applying the latest computer diagnostic techniques to the data gathered in 1957.
 The results can be viewed here.

 Fresco of Saint Nicholas.
 Source: BigStockPhoto

-Many of the modern ideas of Santa Claus have been attributed to the poem by Clement Clarke Moore, “A Visit from St. Nicholas” (better known today as "The Night Before Christmas") in the Troy, New York, Sentinel on December 23, 1823
+Several of the modern ideas of Santa Claus have been attributed to the poem by Clement Clarke Moore, “A Visit from St. Nicholas” (better known today as "The Night Before Christmas"), which appeared in the Troy, New York, Sentinel on December 23, 1823.

-Since then, the image of Santa Claus has been popularised through television, movies and children’s story books.
-While some dislike the idea of gift-giving at Christmas, believing that the lavish celebrations are not in line with their faith, or that Santa has become a symbol of materialism, others believe that it continues to honour the life and deeds of Nicholas, an individual beloved and revered as protector and helper of those in need.
+Since then, the image of Santa Claus has been popularized through television, movies, and children’s story books.
+While some dislike the idea of gift-giving at Christmas, believing that the lavish celebrations are not in line with their faith, or that Santa has become a symbol of materialism, others believe that it continues to honor the life and deeds of Saint Nicholas, an individual beloved and revered as a protector and helper of those in need.